Salomondiei08/interactive_map/README.md

 No installation required.
 You can use the web application directly.

 1. Clone the repository or download the code.
-2. Enter in the src folder
-3. Open the `index.html` file in your browser.
+2. Open the `index.html` file in your browser.

 ## Usage